PlumpMath/gae-clojure-hello-test/README.md

 # Memory usage
 Using the above loop of 50 iterations, here is an example of how the memory usage of a single instance keeps growing.
-It starts at 206.8MB and, after each set of 50 serial requests, grows from 200KB to 3MB.
+It starts at 206.8MB and, after each set of 50 serial requests, grows from around 100KB to 3MB each iteration.

 ```text
 206.8 => 207.1